AlbertoN97/Python-manga-downloader/README.md

 How to use it?

 1. Install python
-2. Install pip and the respective modules with pip install modules
+2. Install pip and the respective module

         pip install requests

-        pip install shutil

 3. Modify the script as pleased if you need to
 4. Execute the python script with